Uzhavan Magan: Cast

-Soundtrack
+Production

+Vijayakanth agreed to act in the film without listening to the story.
+Art director GK revealed that the film's rekla race scene inspired from the chariot scene from Ben-Hur (1959) was shot on a set built on bamboo platform "at a possible height for five miles in length and 100 meters in breadth".

+songs

 The soundtrack was composed by Manoj–Gyan, and the lyrics were written by Aabavanan.

 Release and reception

-Uzhavan Magan got released on 21 October 1987 alongside another Vijayakanth film Sattam Oru Vilayaattu and it faced heavy competition from Nayakan and Manithan.
+Uzhavan Magan was released on 21 October 1987 alongside another Vijayakanth film Sattam Oru Vilaiyattu and it faced heavy competition from Nayakan and Manithan.
 However, all films went on to become successful in box-office.
 N. Krishnaswamy of The Indian Express wrote, "[..] the narrative lacks believability, because there isn't any feeling in this film".
+Jayamanmadhan of Kalki praised Vijayakanth and Radha and also praised Vijayakanth's stunt choreography especially the picturisation of rekla race and found the film similar to the films starring M. G. Ramachandran.
+Balumani of Anna praised acting, music, cinematography, humour and direction.